 - Student has to place a card with a punctuation mark, or number in the correct place on the wall to complete a sentence or math equation.

-- Place items in order.
+- Place numbers or protocols in order.
 Student goes to get one card to bring back to the team.
 If they figure out the strategy, bringing the cards back in order instead of randomly taking a card makes it faster to complete!
-Example: Put the pictures of the planets in order, number order, fractions from smallest to largest.
+Example: number order, letters in a sight word.

 - When working in teams, they collaborate, teach each other, and a little competition between teams always makes it a little more exciting.
 Having them compete against teachers could be extra fun.
 Just remember to talk about how it’s not about winning but the fun they had playing.